 There are plenty of fun and fascinating things to do in Valladolid.
 Home to centuries of Mayan history, outdoor sunken cenotes, and colorful architecture, Valladolid has something for every type of traveler.
 Here are just a few of our favorite things to do in Valladolid.

-1. Stroll Around Town & Get lost exploring the colorful buildings
+1. Stroll Around Town and get lost exploring the colorful buildings

 Dotted throughout the streets of Valladolid are rows of bright, colorful houses.
 These attached dwellings are painted a variety of vibrant colors – from cobalt blues and greens to deep reds and oranges.
 You can easily spend all afternoon admiring their unique architecture.
 Not to mention, they’re the perfect backdrop for your photos too!